equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 Even in the room it was difficult to tell how councillors were voting on motions.
 This is the key job we elect these people to do, yet most votes are held ‘on the voices’.
-This means that the ...
+This means that how each councillor voted is not recorded in the meeting minutes.

 This is a major problem of accountability for elected representatives at every level of government in Australia.